trakt/script.trakt/README.md

 5. Enter your **username**, **password**, and change any other settings as needed
 6. Select **OK** to save your settings
 7. Watch something and see it show up on trakt.tv!

+###Thanks

+Special thanks to the trakt utilities team!
+This plugin is essentially their code with a few additions.